 Slumps are signs that we are running low on internal fuel.
 Rather than rest and relax, many of us do the exact opposite—we push ourselves to work.

 This was exactly what I did, and it backfired.
 Instead of increasing my productivity, my productivity went down further.
 To the point where it came to a halt and took a toil on my mental and physical health.

-If you are in a slump, it’s a sign you are way overdue in the rest department.
-Take a day off from work.
-To be honest, it may seem there are so many urgent things at work that you can’t take a day off, but really—the world isn’t going to crash if you are away from work for just a day.
-There may be lots you need to do, but if you aren’t in your prime condition, nothing much is going to get done at all.
+If you are in a slump, it’s a sign that you are way overdue in the rest department.
+Take a day off work.
+To be honest, it may seem like there are so many urgent things at work that you can’t take a day off, but really—the world isn’t going to crash if you are away from work for just a day.
+There may be lots to do, but if you aren’t in your prime condition, nothing much is going to get done at all.

 Spend the time doing things you enjoy.
 Go out and take a walk.
 Catch a movie.
 Shop if you like.
 Read your favorite book.
 Watch your favorite shows.
 Rest at home if you just want to get quiet rest time.
 Whip up a meal if you love cooking.
 Buy something you’ve been meaning to get.
 Spend some time out with your favorite friends, or just spend time alone if you prefer that, You deserve this, trust me.

 Today, I intend to take some time off to rest and relax.
 I’m going to catch up on a TV series, take a walk, and run some simple errands.
 I look forward to getting back to my full self soon.
 Most importantly, I’m going to make a point to allocate time for rest from now on.